Happy & You Know It by Laura Hankin

 May 19th, 2020

 Happy & You Know It is basically a beach read on steroids.
-I was looking for some escape reading and hade a perfect mix of twists and humor.
-It’s fast-paced, witty and a little dark.
+I was looking for some escape reading and it had the perfect mix of twists and humor.
+It’s fast-paced, witty, and a little dark.

 You either loved or hated these characters which were part of the appeal.
-It was super readable, engaging and not as predictable as I originally thought.
-I found this book to be was the perfect brain candy that was the perfect balance of being ridiculous and totally relatable at the same time.
+It was super readable, engaging, and not as predictable as I originally thought.
+I found this book to be the perfect brain candy that was a great balance of being ridiculous and totally relatable at the same time.
 This would make the perfect vacation read I highly recommend adding it to your summer reading list.

 Thank you to Edelweiss and Berkley Publishing for an advanced copy.